Osimhen getting better after shoulder injury – Napoli manager Gattuso | Goal.com

 The centre-forward immediately became a hit after joining the French side and bagged 13 Ligue 1 goals during his one-year stay with the Great Danes.

-His form generated interests from a number of clubs before he settled for Napoli and has scored two goals and provided one assist in nine appearances since his arrival at the Italian club.
+His form generated interest from a number of clubs before he settled for Napoli and he has scored two goals and provided one assist in nine appearances since his arrival at the Italian club.

 Osimhen will hope to hit the ground running when he returns from his injury problems and recovers from Covid-19.

-The Stadio San Paolo outfit are currently sixth on the league table after gathering 31 points from 16 games.
+The Stadio San Paolo outfit is currently sixth on the league table after gathering 31 points from 16 games.

 The forward remains a key member of the Nigeria national team since he made his debut for the West African country in 2017.